tweissm35/AdvancedCAD/README.md

 # Advanced CAD
 Here I detail my trials and tribulations encountered while working on this module.
+## Gears
+This one wasn't that bad.
+I had a problem where I was trying to dimension the wrong thing, which was an easy fix once I realized.
+I also had some problems making the design table which didn't repeat when I put all the numbers in again.
 ## Gearbox
 This one wasn't so bad.
 I used a centerline and symmetric relation for the plate in a bunch of other relations.
 An important note is that the gears should be mated to the pitch circle which is the middle circle.
 I also had a minor problem where the gears were turning at the right speed, but weren't lined up.
 All I had to do was suppress the gear mate, move the gear into the right spot, and unsuppress it.
 It worked like a charm!
 ## Motion Study